Durgaprasad9011/Google_OAuth2_PassportJS/README.md

 ### Note

 - Sessions are managed.
-If you type [http://localhost:5000/return](http://localhost:5000/return) directly in your browser, it will show "Unauthorized."
+If you type [http://localhost:5000/return](http://localhost:5000/return) directly in your browser, without sign in initially it will show "Unauthorized."

 ![Unauthorized](https://drive.google.com/uc?id=1EyM27c84w0ANfySkm8xoWnhiBSvbmN1k)